 The Equine Analytical Chemistry Laboratory's role in protecting the integrity of California's horse racing is highlighted on the UC Davis News and Information website.
 Read the complete article by clicking here.

 Check out CAHFS' monthly electronic newsletter, CAHFS CONNECTION.

-CAHFS will be closed on Friday, July 3, 2015 in observance of Independence Day.
+CAHFS will be open, but will have limited services on Wednesday, November 11, 2015 in observance of Veteran's Day.
 Please contact your laboratory to plan your testing needs accordingly.